kevinpollet/fetch-pkg/README.md

 ### fetchPkg(name: string, opts?: [Options](#options)): Promise<[Pkg](#pkg)> <!-- omit in toc -->

-Fetch a package from an npm-compatible registry and return a tarball stream.
-By default, the `latest` package version is fetched from the [npm](https://www.npmjs.com/) registry: https://registry.npmjs.org/.
+Fetch a package from an npm-compatible registry and return the fetch package metadata and tarball stream.

 ### Pkg <!-- omit in toc -->

+Extends: `stream.Readable`

 #### name <!-- omit in toc -->